viionc/Yet-Another-RPG-Idle/readme.md

 ## TODO:

+-   rework zone progression system to make it non-linear
 -   make the website responsive, it will require a lot of work and thought on how to place/show certain menus
 -   refactor quest system, it's a bit of a spaghetti code
 -   fix damage hit splat update (rework it)